 However, don’t drink too much water as this could lead to swelling underneath the cellulite – 1.5 liters a day is plenty.

-If you find plain water boring, you can make it a bit tastier adding some fruits, so definitely check my favorite detox water recipe.
+If you find plain water boring, you can make it a bit tastier by adding some fruits, so definitely check my favorite detox water recipe!

 3. Take the stairs, move more often!

 Here is the deal.
-If you stay sit all day you will never get rid of cellulite.
+If you stay sit all day you will never lose cellulite naturally.
 Your body needs to move not just to go to the supermarket.
-You need to do some actual move like walking in the park for at least one hour.
+You need to do some actual moves like walking in the park for at least one hour.
 And forget about the elevator, from now on take the stairs.
 It’s also good for your butt.